 Not only do employers look for PCP certification when hiring, but those who have it have been shown to consistently earn more than their counterparts without PCP training, with professional certification adding 5-15% to a payroll practitioner’s base salary.

 How to Get Your PCP Certification with Accounting and Payroll Administration Training

 Those aspiring to careers in accounting and payroll can gain their PCP certification through accounting and payroll administration training, completing the relevant courses along with further training in human resources, business communications, Microsoft Office Suite, and other essential business, accounting, and payroll skills.
-After successfully completing training, graduates are eligible for membership in the CPA and will receive PCP certification after completing their first year of work experience.
+After successfully completing training, graduates are eligible for membership in the NPI and will receive PCP certification after completing their first year of work experience.

 If you’re a detail-oriented person with strong organizational skills, earning your accounting and payroll administration diploma and receiving your PCP certification can be the first steps towards a rewarding new career in payroll administration, using the skills and knowledge you’ve gained through your education to ensure that employees are paid, companies stay compliant, and business keeps running smoothly.